centau/vide/docs/tut/crash-course/9-control-flow.md

 `loggedIn` toggles, the current button will be destroyed, and a new button created, which the text to represent the current action, to log in or log out.

+The callbacks given to control flow functions are ran in a new reactive-scope, so any cleanups registered will be ran when the input is changed and a new output is created.

 Another control flow function, `indexes()`, is used to create elements from an input table.